RyanBayne/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

 * DEV  - New options.php file contains arrays of all entries to the WP options table.
 * DEV  - class.twitchpress-admin-uninstall.php has been removed and replaced with class.twitchpress-admin-deactivate.php
 * DEV  - New meta.php file contains arrays of meta keys used in the TwitchPress system.
+* DEV  - $twitch_wperror removed from the Twitch API library as it is not in use.
+* DEV  - Streamlabs API endpoints added to All-API library.
+* DEV  - Removed $twitch_call_id from Twitch API class as it is not in use.
+* DEV  - Deepbot settings removed - extension on hold pending a strictly localhost only phase.

 = 1.7.4 =
 * DONE - Sync extension has been merged into this plugin.